PyRectangle/DesktopFile/README.md

 ## About
 desktop-file is a tool to create desktop shortcuts for windows and linux.
 ## Installation
-To install desktop-file you need [python](https://www.python.org/downloads/release) 3 or later with setuptools installed.<br/>
+To install desktop-file you need [python](https://www.python.org/downloads/release) 3 or later with [pip](https://pip.pypa.io/en/stable/installing) installed.<br/>
-Then you can install it by cloning or downloading this repository and executing `python setup.py install`.
+Then you can install it by typing `pip install desktop_file` or by cloning or downloading this repository on github and executing `python setup.py install`
 ## Usage
 ### Python
 You can use it in your python script like this:<br/>